meganejlott/TrangQuach-Project/README.md

 * code: include the R code to produce the project.
 This folder contains two sub-folders

     + Analysis_code: code for analysis.
-The results of all analysis are stored in folder result
+The results of all analysis are stored in folder result.
+The Analysis_code includes two  R codes.
+First, AnalysisScript code contains my main analysis code to produce and save all results.
+Second, Multivariate analysis code is how I select the final model in my analysis.

     + Processing_code: code for cleaning and wrangling to produce the cleaned data which is used for analysis.
 The final output of this code is cleaned data, namely NHANES2.